AGAPS invites submissions annually for its various awards (dissertations, graduate papers, and books)

 - The Manuscript (digital copy)

 - AGAPS membership.
-You can join online at agaps.org.
+You can join online at https://agaps.org/login/.

-The author of the winning paper will be presented with a certificate at the AGAPS Business Meeting held during the next annual Middle East Studies Association (MESA) conference 18–21 November 2017 in Washington, DC.
+The author of the winning paper will be presented with a certificate at the AGAPS Business Meeting held during the next annual Middle East Studies Association (MESA) conference 15-18 November 2018 in San Antonio, TX.
 The winning paper will be announced in the Journal of Arabian Studies (JAS) and published by JAS if it meets the journal’s editorial standards.

 The cover letter should include: author’s name, contact information, title of paper, name of institution, department, and the name and email address for the faculty member who will provide an endorsement.
 Email is fine.